Big Batch: Slow Cooked Beef Stroganoff

-A big pot of slow-cooked beef stroganoff is one of those childhood dinners that I still go weak at the knees for.
+A slow-cooked, Dutch oven of beef stroganoff is one of those childhood dinners like my mum’s rissoles that I still go weak at the knees for.
+It’s a classic recipe the whole family will love.
 Stew AND pasta.
-Talk about comfort food.
+Talk about a comfort food classic.
 I’m kind of having a moment with this one.
 I’ve made it for dinner three times this past month and it’s already on my meal planner for next week!
-A total classic.
-We’re talking melt in your mouth slow-cooked beef, oodles of mushrooms, a creamy sour cream, and paprika sauce in a super-cozy bowl of pasta.
+We’re talking melt-in-your-mouth slow-cooked beef, oodles of mushrooms, a creamy sour cream, and paprika sauce, served over a super-cozy bowl of egg noodles.
 Pour a glass of wine and enjoy!

 What you need to get started

-- Vegetables – button mushrooms (sliced), brown onion (sliced)
+- Vegetables – sliced, fresh mushrooms (button or brown), brown onion (sliced)

-- Porcini powder – Add a little porcini powder to stews and soups when you’re looking for a good, rich, mushroom-y flavour.
-While it’s not traditionally Hungarian, I just love the depth of flavour it brings to dish.
+- Porcini powder – This stuff is how you take a good beef stroganoff sauce into a freakin GREAT beef stroganoff sauce!
+Add a little porcini powder to stews and soups when you’re looking for a good, rich, mushroomy flavor.
+While it’s not traditionally Hungarian, I just love the depth of flavor it brings to this traditional version of stroganoff.

 - Black garlic – I love this stuff.
-Get on board, I use it whenever i can.
-Like the porcini powder, it’s a flavour bomb!
+Get on board, I use it whenever I can.
+Like the porcini powder, it’s a flavor bomb!

 - Sour cream